tmrrwnxtsn/tmrrwnxtsn/README.md

 ## 👋 Hello, I'm Pavel

 - 👨‍💻 A beginner backend-developer
-- 🎯 Mainly focused on Golang & Python
+- 🎯 Mainly focused on Golang
 - 🔥 Interested in web development, computer science, ML and NLP
 - 💬 Currently working on [chatbots with the schedule of my university](https://github.com/UlSTU-Schedule) and [a package for analyzing and uploading text documents with SRS to MongoDB](https://github.com/Text-Analysis/srsparser)